SexChrLab/Placenta_Sex_Diff/README.md

 - FastQC, MultiQC, and bamstats for visualizing quality. bbduk to trim reads and remove adaptors.
 - Reads aligned to a GRCh38 sex chromosomome complement reference genome.
 See https://github.com/SexChrLab/XY_RNAseq for more details on aligning to a sex chromosomome complement reference genome
 - Use the snakemake file `rna.snakefile` that includes the following steps:
 - trimming, alignmnet, obtaining counts, and generating bam stats.
+- see git clone git://github.com/SexChrLab/Placenta_Data_Processing.git for more details on data processing

 #### Step 2: Run Limma/Voom
 - Use the r file `R_limmaVooom_placentaSexDiff.r` that includes the following steps: